revilowaldow/BITC/Sessions/2025/05 04 - Session 43.5 - Oliver One Shot.md

 <hr>
 ### _The Cellar Showdown / “Spoiled Ambitions”_

-Following the trail of clues—tempered vault seals, a counterfeit ingredient requisition form, and suspicious activity around the cellar—the party is led to the **Fermentation Cellar**, a shadowy, cavernous under-croft of ancient barrels, glass tubes, and pungent arcane vapours.
+Following the trail of clues—the party is led to the **Fermentation Cellar**, a shadowy, cavernous under-croft of ancient barrels, glass tubes, and pungent arcane vapours.

 There, they find [[Sousette Vorn]], not alone, but flanked by **agents of [[Candaria Malain]]—a powerful merchant leader that supplies rare ingredients, controls several food markets, and has long desired more influence in the Cooking Association.

-Sousette, clever and calculating, isn’t trying to keep the Aether Pepper—she’s **staging its dramatic “discovery”**, timed to coincide with her **final trial dish**, hoping to present herself as the saviour of the competition and curry flavour with [[Palanda Macav]].

 > Her true goal: become the new Sous Chef and broker an exclusive supply contract with [[The Cooking Association]], which would grant the Malain faction inside control over the guild’s procurement and distribution chains.
 #### Combat